electron65/www.kojw.com/about.md

 ---

 ### electron65
 Hello, I'm electron65.
-I am a undergraduate student majoring electronical engineering.
+I am a undergraduate student majoring electronics and communications engineering.
 I am looking for a job related to ASIC Design.
 Feel free to contact!